How to transfer to UNT

 Military Credits Transfer

 UNT is home to more than 2,500 members of the military community and their families.
 UNT may accept lower- and upper-division military credit, as recommended by the American Council on Education’s Guide to the Evaluation of Educational Experiences in the Armed Services.
 Credit for vocational work may be accepted if you are pursuing a BAAS degree.
 For information, call our Veterans Center at 940-369-2681 or visit the Student Veterans Services website.

 At UNT, you’ll have two GPAs — a cumulative UNT GPA and an overall cumulative Transfer Work/UNT combined GPA.
 The overall GPA determines your eligibility to apply for graduation from UNT and to graduate with honors.
 If you have an "incomplete" on your transcript, it won’t be calculated in your GPA for admission purposes.
 If you've earned a D, it will transfer (exception: Freshman Composition, which requires a grade of C or higher), but the course may need to be retaken.
 Certain departments may require a grade of C or higher in specific core courses.

 Students who were enrolled in college 10 or more years ago may seek admission to UNT without consideration of that academic work.
 Request a Fresh Start form from an admissions counselor before acceptance.

 To help match you to the right classes, you’ll take the Texas Higher Education Assessment.
 The test is only used for academic advising, not for admission decisions.
 We also will accept scores on the ASSET, COMPASS or ACCUPLACER tests.
 You may qualify for an exemption.
-Call 940-565-4403 or visit the START Office's site.
+Call 940-565-4403 or visit the Learning Center's TSI site.

 Required hours at UNT